Xoreus/Website-Resume/content/home/experience.md

     date_start: '2021-05-01'
     date_end: '2022-02-28'
     description: |2-
-      *	Part of the Summer Undergraduate Research in Engineering at McGill University, worked with the Photonic DataCom team under the supervision of Dr. Odile Liboiron-Ladouceur
-      *	Worked collaboratively with Dr. Hassan Rahbardar Mojaver, focused on simulating, and analyzing the impact of noise in an Optical Neural Network (ONN) using the Python library Neuroptica.
+      •	Collaborated with senior researchers to simulate and analyze the impact of noise in Optical Neural Networks (ONNs) using the Python library Neuroptica.
-      *	Resulted in an end of term research poster titled “Mitigating Errors in Optical Neural Networks During Training”
-      *	Innovatively applied machine learning techniques to enhance the accuracy of multi-layered models on the MNIST dataset, highlighting the superior effectiveness of the Diamond mesh compared to other configurations.
+      •	Innovatively applied machine learning techniques to enhance the accuracy of multi-layered models on the MNIST dataset, highlighting the superior effectiveness of the Diamond mesh compared to other configurations.
+      •	Resulted in an end of term research poster titled “Mitigating Errors in Optical Neural Networks During Training”

   - title: Application Developer Intern
     company: BMO Financial Group